RIR360/development/journal/2025/January.md

   - Plan how many obstacles you need to overcome.
   - Plan what is the first step.
   - Plan what is the last step where you stop.

+## 01/19/2025
+- You shouldn't run any automatic tasks without prior knowledge in the production.